netanelklein/cbpi4-TriacHatActor/README.md

 sudo apt install git
 ```

-You will have to enable the Interface that you want to use in reaspi-config. in order to get there, use this command:
+You will have to enable the Interface that you want to use in raspi-config. in order to get there, use this command:
 ```bash
 sudo raspi-config
 ```